100mslive/100ms-docs/common/faq.md

 If the SDK is not connected and you just want the m3u8 file, the system can scale to 50k-100k viewers.

-### Is it possible to access in-depth analytics, such as the number of reconnections, drops, high latency, and live metrics?
+### Is it possible to access in-depth analytics, such as the number of attempts to reconnect, drops, high latency, and live metrics?

 All metrics are collected and can be shared through an Amplitude dashboard, which will eventually be available within the dashboard.
 For some basic debugging, you can always rely on the "Events Inspector" in your 100ms dashboard.

-### Is the 100ms live stream sdk customizable and able to scale to millions of users?
+### Is the 100ms live stream SDK customizable and able to scale to millions of users?

 Yes.
 100ms main motto is to serve customers with SDKs that offers extensibility and customizability to a greater extend.
 You can check the [video-conferencing](https://www.100ms.live/video-conferencing) and [interactive live streaming](https://www.100ms.live/interactive-live-streaming) pages for more information.